knoup/xviii/README.md

 -------------------

-	-The player rolls a dice and the result is multiplied by the unit's dist./dir. modifier.
+	-The player rolls a die and the result is multiplied by the unit's dist./dir. modifier.

 	 EXAMPLE: